google/googletest/docs/gmock_cook_book.md

 Before the generic `MOCK_METHOD` macro
-[was introduced in 2018](https://github.com/google/googletest/commit/c5f08bf91944ce1b19bcf414fa1760e69d20afc2), mocks where created using a family of macros collectively called `MOCK_METHODn`.
+[was introduced in 2018](https://github.com/google/googletest/commit/c5f08bf91944ce1b19bcf414fa1760e69d20afc2), mocks were created using a family of macros collectively called `MOCK_METHODn`.
 These macros are still supported, though migration to the new `MOCK_METHOD` is recommended.